 A Doctor and a Patriot

-William Q. (Bill) Wu’s obituary only told scant details of his remarkable life compared to the autobiography he wrote in 1996.
+The obituary for William Q. Wu in the Kansas City Star told scant details of his remarkable life compared to the autobiography he wrote in 1996.

-Dr. Wu's obituary guest book includes tributes from many who knew and admired this special man:
+The Guest Book for Dr. Wu includes tributes from many who knew and admired this special man:

 Dr. Wu removed a brain tumor from one of my aunts in 1957.
 She is still living at age 88.
 I never had the privilege of meeting Dr. Wu but what a wonderful man.

 Dr. Wu saved my daughter's life almost 30 years ago.
 He was such a caring and compassionate doctor.
 I saw him many times after her surgery at the hospital where I also worked.
 He always remembered my daughter's name and always asked how she was doing.
 She also has an autographed copy of his book.
 We loved him!